sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 1.2.1 Basic Approach
 The feature involves new development.
-A new DB by name - EVENT_DB - is created using redis2 instance to host various tables of the framework.
-Applications act as producers by writing to a table in EVENT_DB with the help of event notify library.
+Applications act as producers by writing to a table with the help of event notify library.
 Eventd reads new record in the table and processes it:
-It saves the entry in event history table; if the event has an action and if it is *raise*, record gets added to alarm table, severity counter in ALARM_STATS is increased.
+It saves the entry in event history table; if the event has an action and if it is *RAISE*, record gets added to alarm table, severity counter in ALARM_STATS is increased.
-If the received event action is *clear*, record in the ALARM table is removed and severity counter in ALARM_STATS of that alarm is reduced by 1.
+If the received event action is *CLEAR*, record in the ALARM table is removed and severity counter in ALARM_STATS of that alarm is reduced by 1.
-If eventd receives an event with action *acknowledge*, severity counter in ALARM_STATS is reduced by 1.
+If eventd receives an event with action *ACKNOWLEDGE* from mgmt-framework, severity counter in ALARM_STATS is reduced by 1.
+If eventd receives an event with action *UNACKNOWLEDGE* from mgmt-framework, severity counter in ALARM_STATS is increased by 1.
 Eventd then informs logging API to format the log message and send the message to syslog.

-Any applications like pmon can subscribe to tables like ALARM_STATS to act accordingly.
+Any application like pmon can subscribe to tables like ALARM_STATS to act accordingly.

 ### 1.2.2 Container
 A new container by name, eventd, is created to hold event consumer logic.